Grade 1Science

 • Objects can be seen if light is available to illuminate them or if they give off their own light.

 • Some materials allow light to pass through them, others allow only some light through, and others block all the light and create a dark shadow on any surface beyond them, where the light cannot reach.
-Mirrors can be used to redirect a light beam.

 • People use a variety of devices to communicate (send and receive information) over long distances.

+Students have recognized that certain objects give off light while other objects can only be seen when illuminated by objects that are light sources.
+Through experiences, students will learn that materials interact with light in different ways—some allow light to pass through, others block some or all light, and still others reflect clear images.
 Students understand that they hear sound, but they may not know there is a relationship between sound and vibrations.
 Sound can cause matter to vibrate, and vibrating matter can cause sound.
-Students have recognized that certain objects give off light while other objects can only be seen when illuminated by objects that are light sources.
-Through experiences, students will learn that materials interact with light in different ways—some allow light to pass through, others block some or all light, and still others reflect clear images.

 Students will apply what they learn to use light and sound to solve a communication problem.
 Engineers and engineering designers use knowledge of the properties of matter as they use materials in design solutions and make things that are useful to people.
 This series of lessons incorporates learning goals that support the principles and practices of engineering design, such as defining problems, testing materials, and evaluating possible solutions.